Lab Members

 Pronouns: She/Her

 Dianna recently graduated from UNC Greensboro with a double major in Psychology and Sociology.
 She plans on working towards her goal of becoming a Licensed Professional Counselor, working with children and adolescents.
 Outside of school, she enjoys hiking and spending time with friends and family.
-She is very excited to be a part of the TALK lab this spring!
+She is very excited to be a part of the TALK lab!

 Undergraduate Research Assistants